 Feelings of loneliness and isolation are bad enough on their own, but they can also lead to some alarming health consequences.
 These can include conditions like depression or actual physical ailments like heart disease to surface.

-Thankfully, awareness is the first step to combat loneliness and we can look for ways to help our loved ones, friends, and even fellow seniors stay healthy and happy by avoiding isolation.
+Thankfully, awareness is the first step to combat loneliness and we can look for ways to help our loved ones, friends, and even fellow seniors stay healthy and happy by avoiding isolation when the Covid-19 pandemic is over with something to look forward to.

 1. Schedule Adequate Transportation